Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

 \begin{quote} \textit{``Nurse, practitioners or physician assistants are the ones who write the discharge summaries...
 That note, then gets co-signed by the attending, who perform the surgery.''} (CP5) \end{quote}

 However, outpatient nurses reported that these documents are often flawed, containing inaccuracies, omissions, or contradictions that disrupt their workflow.
-They reported that sometimes patients demonstrate unexpected reactions when the outpatient providers follow the patient visit summary to design and execute the care plan.
-Then, they identified that the errors or missing information in the patient visit summary are the causing factors of either applying the wrong care procedures or a lack of consideration for certain risks.
+Outpatient nurses reported that errors in the summary, such as listing a drain as "removed" when it is still present, or citing incorrect medication dosages, create immediate safety risks when they attempt to execute a care plan based on flawed data.
 For example, they often observe conflicting information in the patient visit summary.
 Because outpatient providers were not involved in the inpatient care process, nor in creating these documents, they find it very difficult to validate the correct information.
 As a result, outpatient providers often make significant articulation work, spending time trying to contact the inpatient team for clarification.
 However, the reconciliation is often unsuccessful.
 The surgeons are often extremely busy with surgeries and hard to reach at times, and even if they get a chance to meet, the surgeons often forget the details of the patient's medical history, including the surgical date and the type of surgery, because patients and providers may not have met for months. \begin{quote} \textit{``...but sometimes, you know, you might find some errors on the avs (the after visit summary), or maybe the patient says, Oh, I'm not on that medication anymore, you know.''} (CP9) \end{quote}

 These breakdowns point to a need for documentation integrity checks and cross-team retrieval that surface contradictions early.
 Inpatient and outpatient sub-teams are structurally separated but have to coordinate to provide post-surgery patient care.
-Reaching back across teams is often impractical: when outpatient staff ``call into the hospital and ask to speak to the resident on service... the problem is... that resident isn't working today'' (CP9).
-Even within the same clinic, layered triage can slow escalation of patients' information, as CP3 mentioned that ``usually the calls go to an RN... and then the nurse will make a decision about... what things they can comfortably take care of''.
+Reaching back across teams is often impractical: when outpatient staff ``\textit{call into the hospital and ask to speak to the resident on service... the problem is... that resident isn't working today}'' (CP9).
+Even within the same clinic, layered triage can slow escalation of patients' information, as CP3 mentioned that ``\textit{usually the calls go to an RN... and then the nurse will make a decision about... what things they can comfortably take care of}''.

 \begin{quote} \textit{``So as an outpatient clinical nurse, basically, what we did was like triage phone calls or messages that came into the inbox...
 We would triage those messages, and we would send those on in like an S Bar format to the provider.''} (CP13) \end{quote}